core-wg/oscore-edhoc/draft-ietf-core-oscore-edhoc.md

 8. Decrypt and verify the OSCORE-protected CoAP request rebuilt at step 7, as per {{Section 8.2 of RFC8613}}, by using the OSCORE Security Context established at step 5.

-   If the decrypted request includes an EDHOC option but it does not include an OSCORE option, the server MUST stop processing the request and MUST reply with a 4.00 (Bad Request) error response.
+   When the decrypted request is checked for any critical CoAP options (as it is during regular CoAP processing), the presence of an EDHOC option MUST be regarded as an unprocessed critical option, unless it is processed by some further mechanism.

 9. Deliver the CoAP request resulting from step 8 to the application.